-Same one we do every year: In the spirit of the New Year, here’s our annual opportunity to contemplate the year to come, and reflect on all the things we vow to read, watch, play, create, listen to, or change about the way we approach pop culture.
-What are your pop-culture resolutions for 2014?
+It’s the same one we do every year: In the spirit of the new year, here’s our annual opportunity to contemplate the year to come, and reflect on all the things we vow to read, watch, play, create, listen to, or change about the way we approach pop culture.
+What are your pop-culture resolutions for 2015?

 I failed to complete (or even start) my resolution as listed in this very space last year, which was to whittle down my physical media to a manageable level and maybe even write a column about it.
 I still want to do that, so we’ll see if time allows in 2015.
 I’ll try this slightly easier one: I resolve to read more in 2015.
 I read a shameful number of books this year—like, four, but one of them was Perfidia, which counts as six—and I need to activate that part of my brain more frequently.
 (But there’s so much good stuff on TV!)
 But I will, I will, starting with the books that are stacked on my bedside table right now: Patton Oswalt’s upcoming Silver Screen Fiend, Amanda Petrusich’s Do Not Sell At Any Price, and Jonathan Franzen’s Freedom, which has been sitting there practically since it came out… four years ago.